wthit56/Replacer/README.md

 patterns into one big uber-pattern, and index the _replace_ functions.
 So when a pattern is matched, the relevant _replace_ will be used to replace the matched string.

+> Regex allows the use of group-references (`(")string(\1)` == `(")string(")`) however, because
+> the regex patterns are smooshed together, the group order is no longer the same.
+And so, any
+> group-references are rewritten to point to the new group position instead.
+The only problem
+> is, you can only reference groups 1-9.
+If you have a group reference that is later in the
+> aggregated Replacer, then we can't rewrite the group-reference, and so throw an Error.

 All the groups from that pattern will be passed in, along with the match itself.
 The index and input values will be tagged onto the end just like you were using the regular old Regex/replaceFunction way.